myungdal-wang/myungdal-wang.github.io/_pages/about.md

 # 📝 Pre-PhD Working Papers

-1. **A Tale of Blue Sky** Solo-Authored.
+1. **The Environmental and Distributional Impacts of Stimulus Policy** with Yu Luo, Ming-ang Zhang & Hui Zhou.
 Submitted.

-2. **How Does Capital Market Respond to Justice?** Solo-Authored.
+2. **Conservatism** Solo-Authored.

+-----The contributions of the papers below do not meet my requirements, they would't be updated until I have no more valuable projects.-----

+3. **A Tale of Blue Sky** Solo-Authored.
 Submitted.

------The contributions of the papers above do not meet my requirements, they would't be updated until I have no more valuable projects.-----

-3. **The Environmental and Distributional Impacts of Stimulus Policy** with Yu Luo, Ming-ang Zhang & Hui Zhou.
+4. **How Does Capital Market Respond to Justice?** Solo-Authored.
 Submitted.

-4. **Conservatism** Solo-Authored.

 # 📝 Works in Progress
 1. **Foreign Aid**